 The mainframe job scheduler software controls the scheduling of batch jobs for the InvestOne accounting system.
 The job scheduler allows all programs for batch processing, printing and data backup to be scheduled and performed automatically.
 Access to the job schedules is limited to ISS support personnel and privileges are commensurate with job responsibilities.
-The job scheduler sends messages confirming successful completion of each day's scheduled jobs to ISS and BTD.
-Any abends are also communicated to the appropriate ISS and BTD personnel as they happen through automated messages.
+The job scheduler sends messages confirming successful completion of each day's scheduled jobs to ISS and OSD.
+Any abends are also communicated to the appropriate ISS and OSD personnel as they happen through automated messages.
 Abends are resolved and jobs are restarted as necessary through the job scheduler.

-- 1. For a selection of dates, inspected Production Control Daily Checklists and determined that the checklists were used during processing. - 2.
-Observed transactions entered into the InvestOne accounting system and noted that error checking edits prevented users from entering values of the wrong data type or values not on lookup lists. - 3.
-Inspected posted daily user operations for InvestOne accounting system and FedInvest, the Daily Procedures, and the monthly requirements calendar and determined that these schedules and procedures were available. - 4.
-For a selection of months, inspected the monthly requirements calendars and determined that these schedules were available. - 5.
-Inspected the InvestOne accounting system job schedule and determined that a job production schedule for the InvestOne accounting system was documented.

-6. Inspected the list of ACF2 user IDs with access to make modifications to schedules, compared the list to an ISS staff detail listing and determined that access privileges to make modifications to CA Workload Object commensurate with job responsibilities.
-No No exceptions noted.
+- 1. For a selection of dates, inspected Production Control Daily Checklists and determined that the checklists had been used during processing. - 2.
+Observed the entry of transactions into InvestOne and noted that error checking edits prevented users from entering values of the wrong data type or values not on lookup lists. - 3.
+Inspected the daily user operations procedures and monthly calendars highlighting the daily requirements for InvestOne and FedInvest and determined that these schedules and procedures were posted. - 4.
+Inspected a selection of monthly requirements calendars and determined that these schedules were available. - 5.
+Inspected the InvestOne accounting system job schedule and configurations and determined that a job production schedule for Invest One had been documented and was configured to send messages confirming successful completion of each day's scheduled jobs to ISS and OSD. - 6.
+Inspected a listing of ACF2 user IDs with access to make modifications to schedules, and compared the listing to an ISS staff detail listing and determined that access privileges to make modifications to CA Workload Object were commensurate with job responsibilities.